-- What are the different ranks in Overwatch?
+- What are the different ranks in Overwatch 2?

-- How to gain SR and rank up in Overwatch
+- How to gain SR and rank up in Overwatch-2

-Anyone who plays Blizzard’s shooter will be able to tell you SR, or Skill Rating, is what determines your rank.
-There are other non-measurable factors that play a part, but in the end it all comes down to how high (or low) your SR is.
+The factor that determines your rank in Blizzard’s shooter sequel is SR, or Skill Rating.
+The higher your SR is, the better rank you’ll be placed in.
+There are some other non-measurable factors that play a part, but it all boils down to how high (or low) your SR is at the end.

-Like we mentioned, SR literally stands for “Skill Rating” and every single player gets one after they complete their Placement Matches.
-In Role Queue you’ll get a different SR for each role – DPS, Support, and Tank.
-Over in Open Queue, you’ll just get one ranking, like when Overwatch first came out.
+As we mentioned, SR stands for “Skill Rating” and every single player gets one after they complete their Placement Matches.
+In both Role and Open Queues, you’ll get a different SR for each role – DPS, Support, and Tank.

-After you complete these preliminary games, you’ll be assigned a rank by the system.
-Your wins, losses and overall performance during placements do matter, but less so if you’ve played for multiple seasons on the same account.
+After completing these preliminary games, the system will assign you a rank.
+Your wins, losses, and overall performance during placements do matter, but less so if you’ve played for multiple seasons on the same account.

-Placement games break down to five matches per role in Role Queue, and 10 placements in Open Queue.
-After you finish your placements, you’ll gain or lose SR when you win or lose Competitive games, respectively.
+Placement games break down to winning 7 or losing 20 matches per role in both Role and Open Queues, unlike the original Overwatch.
+Once you complete your placement matches, you’ll gain or lose SR when you win or lose Competitive games, respectively.

 The amount of SR you gain or lose from any given match is pretty much impossible to determine for the regular player.
 Blizzard has some kind of arcane, byzantine system that determines these exact amounts for wins and losses, so it’s better to just focus on the fact wins are good, and losing is not.